jkarakas/zengyu714.github.io/_posts/2017-02-06-change-swapfile-size.md

 {% endhighlight %}

->Raspian uses a script dphys-swapfile to manage swap.
+Raspian uses a configuration script located at `/etc/dphys-swapfile` to manage swap.<br>
 The standard image includes this turned on by default.
-The configuration files is located at **/etc/dphys-swapfile**

 {% highlight bash %}
 sudo vim /etc/dphys-swapfile